agabrown/FractalExplorer/README.md

 ## Running FractalExplorer

+Build the executable jar (including all dependencies) with `./gradlew shadowJar`.
+The jar file will be located in `build/libs`.

 One can run the explorer as follows:

-- Java: "java -jar folder-with-jar/FractalExplorer-version-jar-with-dependencies.jar"
+* Java: "java -jar folder-with-jar/FractalExplorer-version-jar-with-dependencies.jar"
-- Bash: using the example bash script in the "scripts" folder.
+* Bash: using the example bash script in the "scripts" folder.
+* Using the gradle generated distribution files in `build/distributions`
-- ... (your favoured method here)
+* ... (your favoured method here)

 ## Limitations (or features, depending on your point of view) of FractalExplorer